 Evidence is mounting that screen time has a negative impact on children as they develop.
 Because watching TV is sedentary both physically and mentally, connectivity may be disturbed in the rapidly developing toddler brain.
 Also, it has the potential to set up negative habits for later life — choosing easier, less demanding activities over physically or mentally challenging pastimes, for example.

-Studies have revealed that increased screen time for toddlers and kindergarten children increases the risk of having a higher body mass index (BMI) and waist circumference as they enter the first grade.
-Other studies have found that waist circumference and physical fitness are adversely impacted as children enter fourth grade.
+Studies have revealed that increased screen time for toddlers and kindergarten children increases the risk of having a higher body mass index (BMI) and waist circumference as they enter the

 Off the back of these findings, in October 2016, the American Academy of Pediatrics reduced the guidelines for television viewing in children aged 2–5 years to no more than 1 hour per day.